gradhax/booktrax-streamer/README.md

 Behavior **Analyze** is a function A(p): (m, S), where p is a paragraph, m is a document sentiment and S is a sequence of sentences s.

-Behavior **AnalyzeEntities** is a function N(t): e, where t is a text and e is the most prominent entity that appears in the text.
+Behavior **AnalyzeEntities** is a function N(t): e, where t is a text and e is the most prominent entity that appears in the text.ㄷ

 Behavior **Synthesize** is a function Y(s): v, where s is a sentence or any raw text and v is a synthesized human voice reading loud the given sentence.